Altitude Sickness - Medical Condition

 Symptoms can only be experienced at high altitudes.
 Because the symptoms can be caused by flu or hypothermia, diagnosis is made after ruling out other possible illnesses.
 HAPE can be confirmed with a chest X-ray.

 AMS symptoms usually disappear after 2 days of rest at the same altitude.
 A medication called acetazolamide* can be taken to help someone adjust.
 This medication can prevent or lessen symptoms.
+In severe cases, another medication called dexamethasone can be taken with acetazolamide to further lessen symptoms.
+Diabetics should take extra caution when using dexamethasone, as it can cause blood sugar levels to rise.
 Once symptoms subside, someone with AMS should be able to ascend to higher altitudes.
 If symptoms don’t go away, descending 300 metres (1,000 feet) usually helps.
 Painkillers (e.g., acetaminophen, ibuprofen) are effective for the headache.
 Slowing down breathing may help relieve headache and dizziness.

 Therapy for HAPE or HACE always requires immediate but slow descent to a lower altitude.
 Treatment consists mainly of bed rest and doses of pure oxygen.
 Other medications for HACE (e.g., dexamethasone to reduce swelling) and HAPE may be used.
 When promptly treated, people usually recover from HAPE within 2 days.